syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ```
 ## How to set ZIndex property for connector

 * The connectors zIndex property specifies the stack order of the connector.
-A connector with greater stack order is always in front of a connector with a lower stack order.
-By default value is -1.
+A connector with a greater stack order is always in front of a connector with a lower stack order.
+By default, the value is -1.

 The following code illustrates how to render connector based on the stack order.